arijitdasgupta/Blam/README.md

 ------------------
 A placeholder text file used by `truth.js` as an initial instruction text piece.
 You don't really need this if you customize `truth.js` accordingly.

+The test that is there in `truth.js` is inspired by a video from [Veritasium] (https://www.youtube.com/user/1veritasium/featured)

 ##License
 MIT (http://opensource.org/licenses/MIT)